-An annual review of the remuneration system and the Remuneration Policy of the Group was conducted by the Nomination and Remuneration Committee at the end of 2022.
-No changes were made to the Remuneration Policy.
-The review concludes that the remuneration system and the Remuneration Policy are consistent with the principles set out in the Remuneration Guideline.
+An annual review of the Remuneration Policy and the remuneration system of the Group was conducted by the Nomination and Remuneration Committee at the end of 2024.
+Minor changes were made to the Remuneration Policy subsequent to the implementation of Business Operations Efficiency Measures ("BOEM") on 1 August 2024.
+The review concludes that the remuneration system and processes have followed the Remuneration Policy consistently and are consistent with the principles set out in the Remuneration Guideline.